Meet our people

 Prior to starting up her own business, My Two Cents, in 2014, Haley worked for Kiwibank for 8 years, and then in various accounts roles working with a multitude of software’s and systems.
 She is currently studying for a Bachelor of Accountancy at Massey University.

 Haley is also an award winning bookkeeper – taking out ICNZB’s Bookkeeper in a Small Practice award in 2019.

 Compost Co.
-Project Manager
+Lead

 Mike moved to Waiheke Island permanently with his partner Karen in May 2020 after 4 years of regular visits to the island.
 With a long-term business background with battery electric forklift company Crown Lift Trucks, and experience as the past owner of a small local business in Howick, he has a good understanding of the challenges in transitioning to sustainability.